Littleton Waller: Later years

 Major General Waller lived in retirement in Philadelphia until his death on 13 July 1926 at the age of 69.
 He is buried in Arlington National Cemetery.

 In 1942, the destroyer USS Waller (DD-466) was named in his honor.

 Waller Drive in Huntingdon Valley, PA is named after him.
 A residential cul-de-sac, the street and all of the properties along it were originally part of the estate surrounding the house he had built in 1916, in suburban Philadelphia.

 Memberships

 General Waller was a member of the Military Order of Foreign Wars, Military Order of the Dragon and the Military Order of the Carabao.

 The decorations and medals of General Waller

-General Waller was one of the very few recipients, possibly the only, of both the Brevet Medal and Specially Meritorious Service Medal.
+General Waller was one of the few recipients, possibly the only, of both the Brevet Medal and Specially Meritorious Service Medal.
 With only 23 and 93 total awards respectively, they are two of the rarest decorations in American military history.
 (By way of comparison, there have been over 3,000 awards of the Medal of Honor and over 600 of the Gold Lifesaving Medal.)